 Shiqi Xu

-I am an imaging algorithm scientist at Zeiss Microscopy in California.
-Specifically, my role is to develop novel algorithms and systems for next-generation high-throughput, high-contrast X-ray nano-tomography.
+I am currently an imaging algorithm scientist at Zeiss in California.
+My role is to design and develop scalable, deep learning-enabled algorithms for high-resolution volumetric image reconstruction.

-I obtained my Ph.D. from Duke University, where I was supervised by Prof. Roarke Horstmeyer.
-During this time, I developed computational algorithms for novel sensor arrays to image objects with gigapixel resolution.
-I also hold an M.S. degree from Washington University, where I worked with Prof. Ulugbek Kamilov on computational imaging, and with Prof. Quing Zhu on developing non-invasive smart LiDAR systems for breast cancer and colorectal cancer diagnosis.
+Before joining Zeiss, I obtained my Ph.D. from Duke University under the supervision of Prof. Roarke Horstmeyer.
+During this time, I developed computational algorithms for novel sensor arrays to image moving objects with gigapixel resolution.
+I also hold an M.S. degree from Washington University, where I was supervised by Prof. Ulugbek Kamilov on compressive sensing, and Prof. Quing Zhu on medical imaging analysis for portable bedside devices.

 selected publications